denisecase/kafka-producer-earthquake/README.md

 6. Deploy the Kafka producer locally.

 Mac/Linux: Try cross-platform PowerShell or adjust the commands as needed for your operating system.
 See requirements.txt for more information.

+For an automated setup, see **.github/workflows/deploy.yml**, which runs these same steps in a cloud-based GitHub Actions runner on Ubuntu Linux.

 ```shell
 py -3.11 -m venv .venv